bluecollarcoders/pricing-mockup/README.md

 # **Pricing-mockup**

-## This is a mintbean challenge were we had to us a mockup and create a responsive layout
+## This is a mintbean challenge were we had to use a mockup and create a responsive layout

 ### **tech used**
 * Html